andrewrapp/simple-metrics/README.md

 ```

 I've included a demo (MetricsServer.java) that starts an embedded Jetty server.
-Increase the counter with http://localhost:8090/hit and view metrics with http://localhost:8090/metrics
+Increment the counter with http://localhost:8090/hit and view metrics with http://localhost:8090/metrics

 Sample output: